timb15/Full-Stack-React-App/client/README.md

 # Full-Stack React App

 ## Steps to run the app:

 	1. Open a terminal and navigate to the api directory.

-	2.Type npm install.
+	2. Type npm install.

-	3.Type npm start to start the API.
+	3. Type npm start to start the API.

 	4. Navigate to client directory.